Manifesto Ikacode

 A number of tools, such as EcoIndex, exist to audit a website’s level of eco-design.
 These tools are not 100% reliable, but they are good indicators for identifying areas for optimisation.

-I try to strike a balance between the level of complexity of a site (and therefore its environmental impact in terms of the resources it takes up), and the fulfilment of its function.
+We try to strike a balance between the level of complexity of a site (and therefore its environmental impact in terms of the resources it takes up), and the fulfilment of its function.

 In other words, you can always lighten and optimise a site to the point where all that’s left is a simple, uncluttered html document, with no stylisation or anything other than simple text.